Neo23x0/log4shell-detector/README.md

   -h, --help          show this help message and exit -p path [path ...]
 Path to scan
-  -d distance         Maximum distance between each character --quick             Skip log lines that don't contain a 2021 or 2022 time stamp --defaultpaths      Scan a set of default paths that should contain relevant log files.
+  -d distance         Maximum distance between each character --defaultpaths      Scan a set of default paths that should contain relevant log files.
+  --quick             Skip log lines that don't contain a 2021 or 2022 time stamp --summary           Show summary only
   --debug             Debug output
 ```

 ## Special Flags

+### --defaultpaths

+Check a list of default log paths used by different software products.

 ### --quick

 Only checks log lines that contain a `2021` or `2022` to exclude all scanning of older log entries.
 We assume that the vulnerability wasn't exploited in 2019 and earlier.

-### --defaultpaths
+### --summary

-Check a list of default log paths used by different software products.
+Prints a summary of matches, with only the filename and line number.

 ## Requirements